ChristophWurst/ChristophWurst.github.io/_posts/2016-11-28-sign-nextcloud-app.md

 ```

 The openssl command will print the signature to your terminal.
 You´ll need this signature to register the app archive on the app store.
 Before that, the archive has to be uploaded to a publicly accessible server.
 If you´re hosting your app on GitHub, you can simply create a new release and upload the archive there.
 Next, you can register new release at [apps.nextcloud.com](apps.nextcloud.com).
 Make sure you [register your app](https://nextcloudappstore.readthedocs.io/en/latest/developer.html#registering-an-app) before you register the first release.
 When registering the release you´ll need the URL to the archive and the signature.
-If all goes well, the app store will download your archive, check its meta data and save the release.
+If all goes well, the app store will download your archive, check its metadata and save the release.

 Note: you don´t have to register the app release manually, you can also use the [app store´s REST API](https://nextcloudappstore.readthedocs.io/en/latest/restapi.html#api-create-release) 🚀

-So far, so got – but, to save you some time for the next releases of your awesome app, it´s a good idea to automate this process.
+So far, so good – but, to save you some time for the next releases of your awesome app, it´s a good idea to automate this process.

 ## Automate packaging and signing